 The most convenient way is to use the direct shuttle buses from Seoul; these are privately operated and require advance reservation, take 2.5 hours, and cost around 20,000 won.

-Alternatively, you can take public buses from Seoul’s Nambu Terminal or Dong Seoul Terminal to the village of Hoenggye, and a local bus or taxi from there (3 hours plus, all in).
+Alternatively, you can take public buses from Seoul’s Nambu Terminal or Dong Seoul Terminal to Hoenggye Bus Terminal (in Daegwallyeong), and a local bus or taxi from there (3 hours plus, all in).